 During application:

-It is the expectation of the Richter Scholars Program that mentors review their student’s final report of their project prior to submission to the Richter Committee in fall.
+It is the expectation of the Richter Scholars Program that mentors review their student’s final report of their project prior to submission to the Richter Committee in early fall.
 Students should coordinate with their mentors on timeline to ensure mentors have adequate time for review.
-Both the project and the final report must be completed by mid-October 2023. -
+Both the project and the final report must be completed by early Fall 2025.
+Students are also expected to present at URECA Day during the Fall 2025 semester.

 Copies of research reports and papers developed during the Richter Scholars Program shall upon request be forwarded to the Trustee for the Richter Funds.
 All publications resulting from the Richter Scholar Program shall acknowledge the sponsorship of the Richter Memorial Funds.

 Final Project Report and Undergraduate Research Day participation.
-Both the project and final report must be completed by mid-October.
-Each Richter Fellow will be required to submit to the Committee a final report and project-ending piece of work that has been discussed with and approved by your faculty mentor prior to submission.
-This concluding piece may come in various forms: a written report, a visual report, an artistic production, computer-based production(s), pieces of creative writing, etc. 2023 Awardees will need to submit their reports by October 6, 2023.
-If the final piece is an artistic endeavor and cannot be uploaded, please contact Nathan Allen (allejn16@wfu.edu).
+Both the project and final report must be completed by early Fall.
+Each Richter Scholar will be required to submit to the Committee a final report and project-ending piece of work that has been discussed with and approved by your faculty mentor prior to submission.
+This concluding piece may come in various forms: a written report, a visual report, an artistic production, computer-based production(s), pieces of creative writing, etc. 2025 Awardees will need to submit their reports by early Fall.
+If the final piece is an artistic endeavor and cannot be uploaded, please contact richterscholars@wfu.edu.

 In addition, an abstract of your project must be submitted.
 Participation in Undergraduate Research Day is required unless you are studying abroad during the fall semester.

-For award recipients traveling outside of the U.S. to complete their project, we require students to complete INS 150 “Cross-Cultural Engagement Abroad”, a one-credit Pass/Fail course designed to ensure you are prepared to understand and engage successfully with people from other cultures.
+For award recipients traveling outside of the U.S. to complete their project, we require students to complete CGS 150-D “Cross-Cultural Engagement Abroad”, a one-credit Pass/Fail course designed to ensure you are prepared to understand and engage successfully with people from other cultures.

-Given that many students have never traveled to the country in which they will complete their project, may have limited experience interacting with people from that culture, and have a relatively short time to complete their project, we are confident that INS 150 will enhance award recipients’ experiences, growth, and project outcomes.
+Given that many students: 1) have never traveled to the country in which they will complete their project; 2) may have limited experience interacting with people from that culture; and 3) have a relatively short time to complete their project, we are confident that CGS 150-D will enhance award recipients’ experiences, growth, and project outcomes.

 Yes!
-Click this link to see all of the projects that were funded between 2015 and 2022.
+Click this link to see all of the projects that were funded between 2015 to the present.

 ACC Meeting of Minds 2023